-Indications of this problem include the following:
+Indications of this issue include the following:

 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut down
+- the thermostat alerts you that the battery is low and it needs to shut down

-- the thermostat’s animated features are slower than usual
+- the thermostat’s animations are slower than usual

-- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”
+- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- the thermostat can’t control the corresponding HVAC system(s)

-You should be be ready to go and this point, but again, for more detailed instructions and information, go to Nest Support.
+You should be be ready to go and this point, but again, for more detailed instructions and information, please go to Nest Support.

 If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Parker Pearce Service Experts Heating & Air Conditioning set up your Nest Thermostat, please reach out to us at 301-476-4577 or schedule an appointment online.
+If Parker Pearce Service Experts set up your Nest Thermostat, please reach out to us at 301-476-4577 or schedule an appointment online.